 Urban Garden & Environmental Education for Youth

 At its heart, the River City Garden is an outdoor and community-based classroom.
 We began work on the garden with a group of children and teenagers in Spring 2014, when we launched our ongoing weekly after school garden program called the Roots & Rebels Garden Club, which we've run every Spring and Fall season since.
 This popular drop-in after school program for kids of all ages is now run in collaboration with the Greater Hudson Promise Neighborhood.
 Learn more about the Roots & Rebels Garden Club on our programs page.
-Each summer we also lead a 5-week leadership training for teenagers called the Social Justice Leadership Academy, in which participants spend time at the River City Garden, and investigate issues of food access and security in Hudson.
 It is our goal to creatively engage young people in the skills and methods of growing food, in thinking critically about the impact of global food systems on our communities, and in stepping up as leaders in the development of local food systems.
-With support form the Dept. of Environmental Conservation's Office of Environmental Justice, we'll soon launch a major new educational initiative at the garden called the North Bay ReGeneration Project - stay tuned!
+With support form the Dept. of Environmental Conservation's Office of Environmental Justice, we'll soon launch a major new educational initiative and youth greenhouse program at the garden called the North Bay ReGeneration Project - stay tuned!

 Community Garden / Community Food Security.